 We have started to compile data on population trends from so far unexploited data sources, such as monitoring data from nature reserves on the breeding grounds and ringing datasets from stopovers sites.

-We use colour-ringing and light-level geolocators to track the migration routes and identify key stopover and wintering sites of a number of species (in collaboration with Copenhagen University).
+We use colour-ringing and light-level geolocators to track the migration routes and identify key stopover and wintering sites of a number of species (in collaboration with Copenhagen University and the Swiss Ornithological Institute).
 We focus on the globally threatened Yellow-breasted Bunting (Emberiza aureola) and Siberian Rubythroat (Calliope calliope, Heim et al. 2018).
-We have successfully retrieved tracks from geolocators mounted on further species, such as Pallas’s Grasshopper Warbler (Locustella certhiola) and and Red-rumped Swallow (Cecropis daurica).
+We have successfully retrieved tracks from geolocators mounted on further species, such as Pallas’s Grasshopper Warbler (Locustella certhiola), Red-rumped Swallow (Cecropis daurica), Blue-and-white Flycatcher (Cyanoptila cyanomelana), Siberian Thrush (Zoothera sibirica) and Elegant Bunting (Emberiza elegans).
 By tracking different populations of the same species from across the range, we hope to find out more about migratory connectivity, and how that affects the resilience of species to various threats.

 - Amur Bird Project